-The congee must simmer very, very gently, and it should not be too thick or dry–you may need to add more water as it cooks.
+“This is a gentle and comforting congee that heals and salves the soul.
+All is forgiven or forgotten after eating this suave silken potage.
+It is eaten for supper, a dinner alone or occasionally for breakfast.
+It is especially kind to those who are feeling unwell.
 Once done, it’s ready to use as a base for other, more complex congees.
 [Editor’s Note: And by “complex congees,” the author means those to which any number of things have been stirred in, whether scallion and cracked black pepper and a dash of soy sauce and a raw egg stirred in just before serving, as in the photo above, or shredded pork and and black pepper or shredded chicken and ginger or a sprinkling of peanuts or, well, just about anything, really.]
 Plain congee is really invalids’ food, but Thais and Chinese love its bland taste and easy-to-digest texture.
 Please note, many Chinese congee recipes use chicken stock in place of water.
 You can do that if you please.
 I suggest watering it down slightly if it’s a rich broth.–David Thompson

-- 8 cups cold water
+- 8 cups cold water, plus more as needed

 - 1 teaspoon salt

 - Shredded ginger

 - Freshly cracked black pepper

 - Thinly sliced scallions

 - Rinse the rice well and drain it.
 Soak it in plenty of cold water for 2 to 3 hours–no longer or the cooked congee will be a thin, dull gruel with no perfume.

 - In a large, heavy pan, bring the water to a boil with the salt.
 Drain the rice and gradually pour it into the boiling water, stirring gently and constantly as the rice returns to a boil.
 (If the uncooked rice sticks to the pan and scorches, your congee will be ruined.)